Ukrainian Bilingual Program

 The Ukrainian Bilingual Program (UBP) is part of some Albertan school board's education.

-The program was introduced in Edmonton in both the secular and Catholic systems After initially being in Edmonton it then expanded to Vegreville in 1978, Sherwood Park] in 1979 and Lamont 1980.
+The program was introduced in Edmonton in both the secular and Catholic systems After being founded in Edmonton it then expanded to Vegreville in 1978, Sherwood Park] in 1979 and Lamont 1980.

-Ukrainian as a second language (which is different from a bilingual program) has been taught as 9-year, 6-year and 3-year long programm in rural Alberta.
+Ukrainian as a second language (which is different from a bilingual program) has been taught as a 9-year, 6-year and 3-year program in rural Alberta.
 There was also a locally developed program from grade 1 in the County of Two Hills.

 History

 In 1974, in Edmonton, Alberta, the Ukrainian Bilingual Program was created.
 It was introduced in the Edmonton Public School Board system beginning with a kindergarten class.
 The 2013–2014 academic school year was the final year for the program to operate in the Edmonton Public School Board district.
 Edgar Schmidt, superintendent of EPSB cut the program in May 2013 due to declining enrolment in public UBP elementary schools.

 The UBP was also introduced into the Edmonton Catholic School District, with its first class starting in 1984.
 The program in the Edmonton Catholic School Board system celebrated its 40th anniversary in April 2015.

 The Lakeland School District offered Ukrainian language education for over 20 years, based in Bonnyville, Alberta.